If you’re not already teaching lessons online, many of us will be this week following Spring Break.

 #9 Ear Comfort

-Wearing headphones teaching online wasn’t something I had ever imagined would be part of online teaching until I heard several teachers mention it.
+Wearing headphones while teaching online wasn’t something I had ever imagined would be part of online teaching until I heard several teachers mention it.

 So….here are the headphones I use in my studio.